joedski/musings/Git/Journal 2019-08-02 - Generating Friendly Changelogs from Commits.md

 I think that's about it, actually.
 So, let's see if any prefabbed solutions fit that and can be used easily in a Node project.

 > Unfortunately, Ruby sometimes has ... issues on OS X?
 And I'm not entirely sure why, given it ships with the darn thing.  `rvm` messups?
 Inexperience with Homebrew?
 Screwing everything up because of how Homebrew works?
 Hm.
+>
-Might have just been trying to install dependencies for one specific package that gave me guff because as far as I can tell, Ruby itself seems to be working fine.
+> Might just have been trying to install dependencies for one specific package that gave me guff because as far as I can tell, Ruby itself seems to be working fine.